-Ants tend to die in water as most of them can’t swim and have no means of escaping.
-As such, they often end up drowning or eaten by aquatic predators.
-Usually, only those capable of emerging from the water survive, while those that can’t, have to leave it up to chance.
+Yes, ants do die in water.
+Most ants can’t swim and have no means of escaping water.
+They’ll often end up drowning or eaten by aquatic predators.
+Only those capable of emerging from the water survive, while those that can’t have to rely on luck.

-In this article, we’ll discuss why ants typically die in water, if they can somehow survive in water, and how some ants can manage to escape the death trap that is surface tension.
+In this article, we’ll talk about why ants die in water, if they can survive in water, and how some ants manage to escape.

 Why Do Ants Die In Water?

 Ants die in water because they generally can’t escape when they get submerged.
 Once they fall in, they typically have to rely on a miracle to survive.
 Otherwise, they’ll either die from drowning or predation.